ShaftUI/Shaft/README.md

 cd Shaft

-swift package plugin setup-skia

 swift run Playground
 ```

 These commands will launch the built-in [Playground](/Sources/Playground/main.swift) application, which serves as both an interactive demonstration and comprehensive documentation for the Shaft framework.

-> The `setup-skia` command downloads prebuilt Skia binaries to the `./.shaft` directory for the package to use.
-In the future we may get rid of this when [swift-package-manager#7035](https://github.com/swiftlang/swift-package-manager/issues/7035) has made progress.

 To create a new project with Shaft, the [CounterTemplate](https://github.com/ShaftUI/CounterTemplate) is a good starting point.